QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ![Basic cycle](../assets/images/git_1.jpg)

-For this part of the workshop, a local repository will suffice.
+For the Git examples given on this page, a local repository will suffice.
 The snippet below makes a new directory, creates a local Git repository, and creates the default branch:

 ```shell